lmdbjava/benchmarks/results/20160630/README.md

 ## Test 1: LMDB Implementation Settings
-To ensure appropriate LMDB defaults are used for the remainder of the benchmark, several key LMDB settings were benchmarked.
+To ensure appropriate LMDB defaults are used for the remainder of the benchmark, several key LmdbJava and LMDB settings were benchmarked.

 These benchmarks all used 1 million sequential integer keys X 100 byte values.